 Miller is a Board Certified Ambulatory Care Specialist.
 She currently practices in a multi-disciplinary geriatric clinic in Winter Park, Florida.
 Miller is a recipient of the University of Florida College of Pharmacy Outstanding Teaching Team Award in 2017 and 2018 and the University of Florida College of Pharmacy Teacher of the Year Award in 2018.

-John M. Allen, Pharm.D., BCPS, BCCCP, FCCM is a clinical assistant professor at the University of Florida College of Pharmacy Orlando Campus.
+John M. Allen, Pharm.D., BCPS, BCCCP, FCCM, FCCP is a clinical assistant professor at the University of Florida College of Pharmacy Orlando Campus.
 Born and raised in Philadelphia, Dr. Allen joined the College in 2018.
-Dr. Allen’s professional areas of interest include antimicrobial stewardship in the intensive care unit (ICU), sedation and analgesia in the critically ill, nutrition in the critically ill and strategies used to mitigate drug shortages in the ICU setting.
+Dr. Allen’s professional areas of interest include antimicrobial stewardship in the intensive care unit, antibiotic dosing in sepsis, and treatment of multi-drug resistant infections in critically ill patients.

 Dr. Allen graduated with his Doctor of Pharmacy degree from Florida A&M University in Tallahassee, FL.
 He then completed a PGY-1 residency, followed by a PGY-2 Critical Care residency at Tampa General Hospital, in Tampa, FL.
 Dr. Allen is a dual board-certified pharmacist in critical care, and pharmacotherapy.

-Dr. Allen is an active member of the Society of Critical Care Medicine, American College of Clinical Pharmacy and the Florida Society of Health-System Pharmacists and has been appointed to committees within the three organizations.
+Dr. Allen is an active member of the Society of Critical Care Medicine, American College of Clinical Pharmacy, Society of Infectious Diseases Pharmacists and the Florida Society of Health-System Pharmacists and has been appointed to committees within all of these organizations.
 In 2017, Dr. Allen received the prestigious honor of induction as a Fellow of the American College of Critical Care Medicine, which honors individuals whose achievements and contributions demonstrate personal commitment to critical care excellence, a distinction at the time of his induction bestowed upon seven pharmacists in the state of Florida.

 Jürgen Bulitta Ph.D.

-Jürgen B. Bulitta, PhD, is an Associate Professor in the Department of Pharmacotherapy and Translational Research at the UF College of Pharmacy.
-He is supported by the University of Florida’s pre-eminence program in Drug Discovery and Development, and received the Perry E. Foote Eminent Scholar Chair, Endowed Professorship, in 2019.
+Jürgen B. Bulitta, PhD, is a professor in the Department of Pharmacotherapy and Translational Research at the UF College of Pharmacy.
+He is supported by the University of Florida’s preeminence program in Drug Discovery and Development, and received the Perry E. Foote Eminent Scholar Chair, Endowed Professorship, in 2019.
 Dr. Bulitta’s research focuses on combating multidrug-resistant bacterial ‘superbugs’ which present one of the three most serious threats to human health.